• Home

 1. Aesthetic Appeal

-• Marketability: Visually appealing properties can attract more interest, reduce vacancy rates, and potentially command higher rental prices, allowing you to maximize your income.
+• Marketability: The cleanliness and condition of the walls are the first things a prospect notices.
+You might have granite countertops, but if the walls look dingy, the unit feels uninviting,” says Lucas Hall, Founder of Landlordology.
+Visually appealing properties can attract more interest, reduce vacancy rates, and potentially command higher rental prices, allowing you to maximize your income.

 2. Maintenance and Longevity